 Law Enforcement Guidance

-The Guidance details the provisions of the recently-enacted Illinois Trust Act, as well as other relevant Illinois laws, and provides background on federal immigration law and the recent federal executive actions.
+The guidance details the provisions of the Illinois Trust Act as well as other relevant Illinois laws, and provides background on federal immigration law.

-The purpose of the Guidance is to offer a resource for Illinois law enforcement agencies on the impact of the Illinois Trust Act, which was signed into law in late August.
-The Trust Act prevents law enforcement officials across the state from arresting and detaining people based solely on their immigration status.
-In the Guidance, Madigan specifically explains the limited authority of local, county and state law enforcement to enforce federal immigration law and the liability law enforcement agencies could face for enforcing federal immigration laws.
-The Guidance provides specific recommendations on how law enforcement agencies in Illinois can comply with the federal and state laws that limit their authority to enforce federal immigration laws.
+The guidance is intended to serve as a resource for Illinois law enforcement agencies as they evaluate the impact of the Illinois Trust Act, which was signed into law in late August 2017, and the Keep Illinois Families Together Act, which was enacted in June 2019.
+The Trust Act prevents law enforcement officials across the state from arresting and detaining people based solely on their immigration status, and from complying with immigration detainer requests from federal authorities.
+The guidance explains limitations on local, county and state law enforcement to enforce federal immigration law and the liability law enforcement agencies could face for enforcing those laws.

 Preventing Sexual Violence in Higher Education Act